socialincome-san/public/README.md

 Code: [MIT](LICENSE)

-Font: The font is licensed exclusively for the use on the website socialincome.org and in the mobile apps of Social Income.
+Font: The font is licensed exclusively for the use on the website socialincome.org and on the mobile apps of Social Income.